Super Bowl LIV: Every Commercial You Need to See Right Now | TV Guide

 Hyundai: "Smaht Pahk"

 We weren't totally sure how Hyundai planned to sell cars with its initial Super Bowl ad teaser, which featured David Ortiz, aka Big Papi, getting a one-on-one dialect lesson on that iconic Boston accent from Saturday Night Live alum Rachel Dratch.
 But now that the full ad is out, we get it.
 Chris Evans and John Krasinski joined the group to show off the new Sonata's remote parking assist feature, and they used that signature Yankee sound to run through absolutely all of the places this new car can park itself.
-Wicked smaht.
+Wicked smaht — although probably smaht-er in a year when New England's in the Big Game.

 The Most Memorable Super Bowl Halftime Shows of All Time